Creating a divine green salad

 • Create a cyan zone at your home

 I have concentrated on the tomatoes and peppers today, but on the morrow we'll have some raw beetroot, thinly-sliced and radishes perhaps; whatever tickles my fancy.
-Corn on the cob is a favourite in the summer and avocados through the winter and spring.
+Corn on the cob is a favourite in the summer and avocados for most of the year.

 We have a glut of these baby-tomatoes at the moment and numerous different kinds of peppers; they are second only to citrus in their vitamin-C content.